ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 If you haven't installed ExistOS on your calculator, please go through this to-do list first:
 1. Remove all batteries from your calculator.
 2. Hold `ON/C` key and connect your calculator to computer via USB cable.
-3. Run command `sbloader -f OSLoader.sb`
+3. Run command `sbloader OSLoader.sb`
   - Normally your calculator will boot into the OSLoader, and then a message will show up on the screen.
 There is no need to unplug the USB cable now.
 Just continue to do the following steps.
   - ![OSL Boot](Image/1.png)

 If ExistOS has already been installed on your device:
 1. Connect your calculator to computer via USB cable.
-2. Run command `edb -r -s -f OSLoader.sb 1408 b` to flash the OSLoader.
+2. Run command `edb -r -f OSLoader.sb 1408 b` to flash the OSLoader.
   - Your calculator will reboot automatically.
-3. Run command `edb -r -s -f ExistOS.sys 1984` to flash the System.
+3. Run command `edb -r -f ExistOS.sys 1984` to flash the System.
   - Your calculatr will reboot automatically.
 1. Enjoy ExistOS!
   - If you are in trouble with the installation or anything else, open an issue or join our Discord server to seek for help.